-"That's why there was never an 'ace' Tuskegee pilot," says Attorney James Goodwin, 1st Lieutenant from class 44H, who went on in civilian life to become one of the architects for Affirmative Action admission policies for the University of California system.
-"Because of Benjamin Davis' orders to the fighter pilots ...
+"That's why there was never an 'ace' Tuskegee pilot," says attorney James Goodwin, first lieutenant from class 44H, who went on in civilian life to become one of the architects for affirmative action admission policies for the University of California system.
+"Because of Benjamin Davis' orders to the fighter pilots, ...
 Tuskegee pilots never lost a bomber.
 It's a military record that is enviable."

 An "ace" was a pilot who shot down five or more enemy planes.
-But with fighter pilots getting downed in battle 60 to 70 percent of the time, being an "ace" was dangerous business -- and the reason so much glory is attached to the title.
+But with fighter pilots getting downed in battle 60% to 70% of the time, being an "ace" was dangerous business -- and the reason so much glory is attached to the title.
 However, Davis encouraged his fighter pilots to start thinking for the good of the whole squadron, rather than for individual records.

 The Freeman Field Incident

 With all their successes in the field, Tuskegee officers found that when they returned from Europe, they were still second-class citizens at home.
 Their contributions to American freedom had not endeared them to some of their white military brothers, and some feared lynching by mobs if they dared to leave the base.